Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Experiments

 \subsection{Exploration Behavior on AntMaze Medium}

-The stringent evaluation procedure for our sparse-reward RL equally penalizes poor learning and exploration.
-The many zeros in Table~\ref{tab:online} may be cause for concern.
-In order to shed light on this, we examine the exploration behavior of our method on AntMaze Medium.
-We choose this domain because it is particularly straightforward to interpret what good and bad exploration looks like: coverage of the maze.
-In Figure~\ref{fig:visit} and Figure~\ref{fig:visit_seeds} we plot state visitation from the replay buffer for the first $1$ million of $10$ million steps of RL.
+The stringent evaluation procedure for sparse-reward RL equally penalizes poor learning and exploration.
+In order to shed light on the poor performance of some methods in Figure~\ref{fig:online}, we examine exploration on AntMaze Medium.
+We choose this domain because it is straightforward to visualize good and bad exploration behavior by plotting maze coverage.
+In Figure~\ref{fig:visit} we plot state visitation for the first $1$ million of $10$ million steps of RL.
 We show the approximate start position in grey in the bottom left and the approximate goal location in green in the top right.
-Higher color intensity (saturation) corresponds to a higher probability of that state.
+Higher color saturation corresponds to a higher probability of that state.
 Color is scaled nonlinearly according to a power law between $0$ and $1$ for illustration purposes.
 Thin white areas between the density and the walls can be attributed to the fact that we plot the center body position, and the legs have a nontrivial size limiting the proximity to the wall.

-In Figure~\ref{fig:visit}, we show the exploration behavior across methods, averaged over $5$ seeds.
-We see that the $0$ values for the final reward in Table~\ref{tab:online} (main paper) for SSP and SFP are likely due not to poor optimization, but rather poor exploration early in training, unlike our method.
-One reason for this could be due to the fact that our subwords are a discrete set, so policy exploration does not include small differences in a continuous space, as well as the fact that our subwords only model skills that go a long distance, while SFP and SSP have to model all behavior in the dataset, so in the case of bad demonstrations, they may be suboptimal.
+Figure~\ref{fig:visit} visualizes the exploration behavior across methods, averaged over $5$ seeds.
+We see that the $0$ values for return in Figure~\ref{fig:online} for SAC, SSP and SFP are likely due not to poor optimization, but rather to poor exploration early in training, unlike our method.
+Indeed, we show in Appendix~\ref{app:exploration-rl-fails} that on AntMaze Large, for which not all seeds succeeds (unlike AntMaze Medium, for which all seeds succeed), seeds that perform poorly still exhibit good exploration behavior.
+One reason for this could be due to the fact that our subwords are a discrete set, so the policy always has diverse options to pick, whereas continuous latent variables can model infinitely many skills with only minor differences.
+In addition, SAC has fundamental issues in sparse-reward environments as the signal to the Q-function is driven entirely by the entropy bonus, which will lead to uniform weighting on every action and as a result, Brownian motion in the action space.
+Such behavior is likely why the default setting for SAC~\citep{haarnoja2018soft} aggressively drives the policy to determinism, but in the sparse reward setting, this also results in a uniform policy.
+Without diverse and long sequences of coordinated actions, such uniform exploration is insufficient.

-In Figure~\ref{fig:visit_seeds}, we show the individual seed visitation of our method in the first $1$ million steps.
-This is to demonstrate that, even though individual seeds may have some bias, they all are able to explore much more widely than the collective exploration of either baseline method.
-Indeed, this suggests that the large error bars of our method are a result of an optimization failure, as suggested by \cite{zhou2022revisiting}, and not poor exploration due to bad skill-encoding.